alexhunsley/swift-topics/README.md

 I thought of the word `aspect` instead of `context`, but aspect oriented programming is a distinct thing and using that word might be confusing.

-I did wonder about using PointFree's `Tagged` library to approach this subject, but it's not quite the right fit.
+I did wonder about forking PointFree's `Tagged` library to approach this subject, but it's not quite the right fit.
 In particular, I don't think Tagged's transparent wrapping of types fits here -- having types to represent contexts like Action or Analytics seems appropriate (it's a place to put helper code, for a start).
 And obviously Tagged is about not confusing types in contexts and so translating between them might not fit with the whole raison d'être of the library.